wp-plugins/noaa-weather/readme.txt

 == ChangeLog ==

+= 1.2.3 =
+Fixed (kludged) problem where cron job got deleted (for no known reason) and thus the weather file never gets updated.
+Checked and changed compatibility up to WordPress 3.8

 = 1.2.2 =
 Updated the url where the XML file resides after NOAA changed it which caused the weather to no longer updated.